-- 1. Select 9600 when using the Class 3200 meter with a modem. - 2.
-The Baud rate on the meter must always match the Baud rate selected in the E-Mon Energy software; otherwise, communications will not function. - 3.
-After a Baud change, press the CPU reset button to register the change. - 4.
-All meters in the daisy-chain circuit must be set at the same Baud rate.
+- 1. Select 9600 when using the Class 3400 meter with a modem. - The baud rate on the meter must always match the baud rate selected in the E-Mon Energy software; otherwise, communications will not work. - 3.
+After a baud rate change, press CPU Reset to register the change. - 4.
+All meters in the daisy-chain circuit must be set at the same baud rate. - 5.
+The DIP switch is located above the RS-485 terminals.